dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 #### Umm, what about CSS?

-Almost there!
-Before we can decide how elements on the page should look, we actually need a way to find and identify these elements.
+Right.
+So before we can decide how things should look, we actually need a way to find these things.
 That HTML document we said was almost complete, well, it was almost complete.
-The last thing we need to add in are identifiers as *tag attributes*, and these fall into two categories:
+The last thing we need to add in are identifiers, and these fall into two categories:

 - IDs: These are unique to an individual HTML element.
 Once I give an ID to an element, it cannot be used again.
-Think Penn IDs.
 Every element can be assigned an ID.
-For example: `<p id="workshop-introduction">`.
+For example, `<p id="introduction">`.
 - Classes: These are reusable names that we give to ranges of elements.
-This allows us to do thigns like apply the same style (say, a font) to multiple elements that have the same class, rather than writing the same thing over and over.
-For example, we can create multiple paragraphs with the same class: `<p class="red-text"> This text is theoretically red.</p> <p class="red-text"> This text is also presumably red. </p>`.
+This allows us to do thigns like apply the same style (say, a font) to multiple elements rather than having to rewrtie the same thing over and over.
+For example, we can create multiple paragraphs with the same class `<p class="red-text"> This text is theoretically red.</p> <p class="red-text"> This text is also presumably red. </p>`.

 Now we have a way to decide on styles.
 Let's look at that HTML document again: